Lerer/serverless-veracode-webhooks/README.md

   <img src="https://github.com/lerer/serverless-veracode-webhooks/blob/master/resources/issue-details.png?raw=true" width="600px" alt="Issue details"/>
 </p>

+> Note - the solution was limited to import up to 250 issues from veracode into Github

 ## The solution will act as out-of-band process
   - You don't need to wait for the scan to finish in order to get the results in your PR
   - Build pipeline time is not impacted (besides upload time)